In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.

 When Should I Prune My Evergreen Shrubs?

-The ideal time to prune evergreen shrubs is late in March or within the first week of April.
+The ideal time to prune evergreen shrubs is late March or within the first week of April.
 This has to be done before the plant starts experiencing any new growth.

 What Kind Of Fertilizer Is Best For Evergreens?

-Evergreens do not lose their leaves (or needles), they keep theirs all year round.
+Evergreens do not lose their leaves (or needles); they keep theirs all year round.
 This is a testament to how nourished and adaptive these plants are.

 Plants require 17 nutrients to grow, Nitrogen, phosphorous, and potassium being among the most important.